emtee40/SurvivalManual-wiki/Power.md

 A pile of 5 lemon cells will deliver 5V and around 1mA.
 The bigger the electrodes, the bigger the current.
 For instance : 5cm by 5cm electrodes in 10cl of 8% acidic vinegar with 5g of salt will deliver pikes of 40mA slowly reducing to 10mA (in 5 minutes).
 A one meter long gutter, filled of sea water, with a one meter long plumbing copper hose in it, separated by a paper or fabrics layer should produce 500mA.

 500mA, it's what a standard USB 1.0 plug provides.
-So a battery of 500 parallel piles of 5 lemon cells will produce the same energy (or one pile of five one-meter-gutter cells).
+A battery of 500 parallel piles of 5 lemon cells would be required to produce the same energy (or one pile of five one-meter-gutter cells).
 Fortunately, your smartphone should be able to recharge even with a smaller current; it will just take longer.
 Some are able to take advantage of first 1mA, but wont actually recharge themselves if provided with less than their own idle power consumption (~20mA, screen off, airplane mode).
-Others will require at least the standard power.
+Others will require at least the standard power to consider that they are plugged.
 Also, most smartphones will accept bigger charging power (a common value is 1A) which leads again to bigger cells.
 But the quicker you recharge your battery, the more the battery will be damaged by the process.
 You can't prevent the battery from getting worn by the recharge process, but slower recharge will wear it down less.

-Substituting a magnesium electrode for the zinc one makes a cell of a larger voltage than lemon (1.6V), and could allow you to build piles of only 3 cells.
+Using a magnesium electrode instead of the zinc one makes a cell of a larger voltage (1.6V), and could allow you to build piles of only 3 cells.
 Magnesium is the soft-metal component of tempest friction-based sparking lighters that are usually embeded in survival kits.
 Other metals can be used also such as: lead, iron, aluminium..

 As stated in [Wikipedia](https://en.wikipedia.org/wiki/Lemon_battery), the energy comes from the chemical change in the zinc when it dissolves into the acid.
 The energy does not come from the lemon or potato.
 So the cells will run as long as you have zinc and lemon juice.
 One should pay attention to avoid evaporation of the lemon juice or salt water.

 Volta himself would have interpolated a paper-towel soaked in salt water between metal discs (such as brown copper pennies, and silvery zinc ones) in order to have a pile of cells plugged in series, in a compact shape.

 Lemon powered clocks have been reported to run for several months with uncut lemons.
 Penny piles tend to dry quicker, reportedly 6h.
 As long as you have metal in your electrodes, refilling electrolyte will reactivate the cells.

-Furthermore, in a survival situation you can still eat the dried off fruits afterwards.

 ### Aluminium-air cells